 - Difference between lazy and eager learning?

-- What is Instance based learning?

 - Training and testing procedure for k-NN?

 - How does the number of neighbors influence k-NN?

 - When to use k-NN and what are pros/cons?

 - What is overfitting and how to deal with it?

 - What is validation set?

 - What is cross-validation?

 - Types of partitioning in cross-validation?

 - What is the bias-variance tradeoff?

 - What is regularization and how is it used?

 - What are regularization methods for NN?